BcKmini/Database/README.md

 - **Reduce Waiting Times**: Streamlined processes to minimize waiting times at medical facilities.
 - **Digital Prescription Management**: Patients can securely manage prescriptions, reducing paper consumption.

-## ✨ **Core Features**

-### 🏥 **Search & View Hospital/Pharmacy Information**

-- 🔍 Search for hospitals and pharmacies via an interactive map.
-- 📞 Access details like contact numbers, addresses, and working hours.
-- 🔑 Only registered members (hospital/pharmacy or patients) can access detailed information.

-### 📂 **Prescription Upload/Download**

-- Patients can securely upload and download prescriptions.
-- Ensures data security with strict document handling protocols.

-### 📝 **Hospital/Pharmacy Reviews**

-- Users can write and view reviews for hospitals and pharmacies they visit.
-- Clicking on a location on the map displays the review page with detailed information.

 ## 🏥 **User Requirements**

 ### 👤 **Patient Requirements**